-Evalua ation Rubrics Category Evaluation Ratings 4 3 2 1 1a.
-Knowledge addressed and most questic answered with 1 sentence a All topics are addressed and all quots answered with at least 2 sentences about each.
-All topics are addressed, 1b.
-Recognition 1b.
+Evaluation Rubrics Category Evaluation Rati ngs 4 3 2 1 1a.
+KnowledgeAll topics are addressed and all questions answered with at least 2 sentences about each.
+All topics are addressed and most questions answered with at least 2 sentences about each.All topics are addressed, and most questions answered with 1 sentence about each.answered with 1 sentence about each.One or more topics were not addressed.
+1b.
 Recognition Information clearly relates to the main topic.
 It includes several supporting details and/or examples.
 Information clearly relates to the main topic.
 It provides 1-2 supporting details and/or examples.
 Information clearly relates to the main topic.
-No details and/or examples are given. or nothing to do with the m ain topic.
+No details and/or examples are given.
+Information clearly relates to the main topic.
+No details and/or examples are given. or nothing to do with the main topic.
 2a.
-Understanding well.
-Shows a full understanding of the Shows a good understanding of p • Shows a good understand Does not seem to unders • 2b.
-Comprehension able to accurately answer posed by classmates abou topic.
-Student is able to accurately answer most questions posed by classmates at it the topic.
-Student oout the topic.
-Studen by classmates about the to t is able to accurately answe wer questions posed by clas er a few questions 3a.
-Recognition try to solve problems or hel Actively looks for and suggests so Does not suggest or refine solutio p others solve problems.
-Lets others do ns, but is willing to try out Refines solutions suggest solutions suggested by othe , Every major point was well suppo supported with relevant facts, statistic but the relevance of some was questior s and/or examples. facts, statistics and/or exam Every major point was su Every point was not supp pported with facts,
+Understanding erstanding of the topic derstanding of parts c Shows a good understan Does not seem to under • · 2b.
+Comprehension able to accurately answ posed by classmates ab topic. able to accurately answer most questions posed by classmates about the topic.
+Student is able to accurately answer a few questions posed by classmates about the topic.
+Student is unable to accurately answer questions posed by classmates about the 3a.
+Recognitiontry to solve problems or h3b.
+Articulation/Use Does not suggest ut is willing to try out Refines solutions sugges t solutions suggested by oth of Facts major point was adequat statistics and/or example ely supported with releva ant facts, statistics and /or examples. facts, statistics and/or examples facts, statistics and/or examples for the set of the statistical factors and the set of upported with facts,